-GDPR stands for General Data Protection Regulation and is a European regulation meant to give people control over their personal data.
-It becomes enforceable by May 25th, 2018 so it’s important you educate yourself soon and take the necessary measures.
+GDPR stands for General Data Protection Regulation and is a European regulation meant to give consumers more control over their personal data.
+It became enforceable on May 25th, 2018.

 All organisations ‘handling’ personal data of citizens or residents of the European Union (EU) have to comply with GDPR.
 Here are some examples:

 - An e-mail address field on a contact form or checkout page.

 - People can log in to your website.
 Even if it’s just in the back-end so all sites with a CMS like WordPress have to comply.

 GDPR requires website and webshop owners to inform visitors:

 - what the data is being used for